kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi298-syllabus.md

 * Provide the uninterpreted *functional bass* symbol (function and bass scale degree) of an applied chord within a key (Quinn, Ch.
 10).

-### Transcription ###

-> Optional shorter exercises.
-Otherwise, see holistic transcription projects.

-### Dictation ###

-* Dictate a four-bar diatonic melody in simple or compound meter from two hearings.
-* Dictate a four-bar diatonic melody in simple or compound meter from a single hearing.
-* Dictate rhythm with beat-level syncopations.
-* Dictate rhythm with division-level syncopations.
-* Dictate rhythm with subdivision-level syncopations.
-* Dictate melody with beat-level syncopations.
-* Dictate melody with division-level syncopations.
-* Dictate melody with subdivision-level syncopations.
-* Dictate the bass line to a five-to-eight-chord diatonic keyboard progression after a single hearing.
-* Dictate the bass line to a five-to-eight-chord diatonic keyboard progression with altered subdominant chords after a single hearing.
-* Determine the appropriate thoroughbass figures for a given five-to-eight-chord diatonic unfigured bass line with altered subdominant chords after a single hearing.
-* Dictate the bass line to a five-to-eight-chord diatonic keyboard progression with applied chords after a single hearing.
-* Determine the appropriate thoroughbass figures for a given five-to-eight-chord diatonic unfigured bass line with applied chords after a single hearing.
-* Dictate the bass line to a five-to-eight-chord diatonic keyboard progression with applied and altered subdominant chords after a single hearing.
-* Determine the appropriate thoroughbass figures for a given five-to-eight-chord diatonic unfigured bass line with applied and altered subdominant chords after a single hearing.
-* Dictate a four-bar diatonic melody with chromatic elements in simple or compound meter after two hearings.

-### Aural recognition ###
+### Analysis ###

 * Recognize a *sentence* form in a theme from a classical keyboard, chamber, or symphonic work after two hearings.
 * Recognize a *period* form in a theme from a classical keyboard, chamber, or symphonic work after two hearings.
 * Recognize a *compound theme* form in a theme from a classical keyboard, chamber, or symphonic work after two hearings.
 * Recognize a *hybrid theme* form in a theme from a classical keyboard, chamber, or symphonic work after two hearings.
-* Recognize diatonic harmonic sequences and types after a single hearing.

 ### Performance ###

-* Sing 4-bar melody from standard musical notation in any major key that starts and ends on *do*, moves in all stepwise motion or leaps between members of the tonic triad (*do*, *mi*, *sol*), and contains rhythmic durations from the bar length to the division length.
+* Sing and play 4-bar melody from standard musical notation in any major key that starts and ends on *do*, moves in all stepwise motion or leaps between members of the tonic triad (*do*, *mi*, *sol*), and contains rhythmic durations from the bar length to the division length.
-* Sing 4-bar melody from standard musical notation in any minor key that starts and ends on *do*, moves in all stepwise motion or leaps between members of the tonic triad (*do*, *me*, *sol*), and contains rhythmic durations from the bar length to the division length.
+* Sing and play 4-bar melody from standard musical notation in any minor key that starts and ends on *do*, moves in all stepwise motion or leaps between members of the tonic triad (*do*, *me*, *sol*), and contains rhythmic durations from the bar length to the division length.
 * Sing Karpinski's major-key harmonic sequential (p.
 146).
 * Convert to minor and sing Karpinski's harmonic sequential (p.
 146).
 * Sing a four-bar melody from standard musical notation in any major key, in any standard meter, with any idiomatic diatonic elements, and with chromatic elements as neighbor tones.
 * Sing a four-bar melody from standard musical notation in any minor key, in any standard meter, with any idiomatic diatonic elements, and with chromatic elements as neighbor tones.
-* Sing rhythm with beat-level syncopations.
-* Sing rhythm with division-level syncopations.
-* Sing rhythm with subdivision-level syncopations.
-* Sing melody with beat-level syncopations.
-* Sing melody with division-level syncopations.
-* Sing melody with subdivision-level syncopations.
 * From a figured bass line, sing an arpeggiation of each chord in succession.
 * From a Roman numeral w/figures line, sing an arpeggiation of each chord in succession.
 * Sing arpeggiations of root-position dominant, major, minor, half-diminished, and diminished seventh chords on the treble, alto, and bass staves.